 We are a development stage enterprise and have incurred significant losses since our inception in 1991.
-As of March 31, 2014, we have incurred a cumulative net loss of \$2.3 billion and have stockholders' equity of \$17.5 million.
-To date, we have not generated any product revenues and have funded our operations through the sale of equity securities and convertible debt securities, through our facility agreement dated July 1, 2013, and through borrowings under our loan arrangement with The Mann Group LLC, or the Loan Arrangement.
+As of June 30, 2014, we have incurred a cumulative net loss of \$2.4 billion and have stockholders' deficit of \$46.4 million.
+To date, we have not generated any product revenues and have funded our operations through the sale of equity securities and convertible debt securities; through our facility agreement, or the Facility Agreement, with Deerfield Private Design Fund II, L.P., and Deerfield Private Design International II, L.P., referred to collectively as Deerfield; and through borrowings under our loan arrangement with The Mann Group LLC, or the Loan Arrangement.
 As discussed below in "Liquidity and Capital Resources," if we are unable to obtain additional funding in the future, there will continue to be substantial doubt about our ability to continue as a going concern.

-We do not expect to make sales of any product prior to regulatory approval and commercialization of AFREZZA.
-We currently do not have the required approvals to market any of our product candidates, and we may not receive such approvals.
-We may not be able to achieve positive cash flow from operations even if we succeed in commercializing any of our product candidates.
+We and our marketing partner, Sanofi, have not yet begun to commercialize AFREZZA.
+We currently do not have the required approvals to market any of our other product candidates, and we may not receive such approvals.
+We may not be able to achieve positive cash flow from operations even if we succeed in commercializing our product candidates.
 We expect to make substantial expenditures and to incur additional operating losses for at least the next several years as we:

-- continue the clinical development of AFREZZA and new inhalation systems for the treatment of diabetes; - seek regulatory approval to sell AFREZZA in the United States and other markets; - · seek development and commercialization collaborations for AFREZZA; and - develop additional applications of our proprietary Technosphere formulation technology for the pulmonary delivery of other drugs.
+- · support the launch of AFREZZA through our marketing partner; - · expand our manufacturing capabilities as dictated by the growth in demand for AFREZZA; and - develop additional applications of our proprietary Technosphere formulation technology for the pulmonary delivery of other drugs.

-Our business is subject to significant risks, including but not limited to the risks inherent in our ongoing clinical trials and the regulatory approval process, our potential inability to enter into sales and marketing collaborations or to commercialize AFREZZA in a timely manner.
+Our business is subject to significant risks, including but not limited to the risks inherent in our potential inability to support the commercialization of AFREZZA in a timely manner.
 Additional significant risks also include the results of our research and development efforts, competition from other products and technologies and uncertainties associated with obtaining and enforcing patent rights.